contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

 A tiny optimization can be made by not allowing NULL to be passed in as the child.
-We can avoid the if(child) check-in replace_node_with_child.
+We can avoid the if(child) check in replace\_node\_with\_child.

 ```c
 static inline void replace_node_with_child(node_t *child, node_t *node, node_t **root ) {